Greensill scandal: UK lobbying registrar

 By 25 March 2021, a formal investigation had been launched by the UK lobbying registrar to investigate whether David Cameron's work for Greensill had breached lobbying laws.
 The investigation cleared Cameron of any wrongdoing, concluding that his "activities had not fallen within the criteria that required registration".

 Cabinet Office

 On 12 April 2021 the government announced a Cabinet Office inquiry into the lobbying activity performed on behalf of Greensill, to be led by specialist finance solicitor Nigel Boardman, a non-executive board member of the Department for Business, Energy and Industrial Strategy.
 The Cabinet Office inquiry published its 141-page report on 21 July 2021.
-In it, the then Cabinet Secretary Jeremy Heywood was criticised.
+In it, the former Cabinet Secretary Jeremy Heywood was criticised.
 Heywood was found to be primarily responsible for Lex Greensill being given a role in government and "extraordinarily privileged" access into 10 Downing Street.
 It also concluded that Cameron "did not breach the current lobbying rules and his actions were not unlawful" and that he "on occasion understated the nature of his relationship with Greensill Capital".